About Laura Lee

 “Jane of all trades” is most likely the phrase to describe artist and creator Laura Lee Imhoff.
 Although, master of none certainly wouldn’t be something that follows it up.
 While Imhoff is known for her musical talent as a singer/songwriter, she has always been a visual artist at heart.
 Upon graduating from The School of Museum of Fine Arts, Boston with a focus in traditional stained glass methods, Imhoff moved to Austin in 2008 to pursue her music career.

-In more recent years, Ms. Laura Lee has found herself being drawn back to her roots as a visual artist, but not in the traditional sense.
+During the past decade, Ms. Laura Lee has found herself deepening her roots as a visual artist, but not in the traditional sense.
 With a world that has gone high tech, she has found a niche in the resurgence of old time crafts: hand embroidery, the creation of canned goods, and giving new life to tired furniture.

 About the blog